Necrotizing fasciitis: Anatomical location

 Necrotizing fasciitis can occur at any part of the body, but it is more commonly seen at the extremities, perineum, and genitals.
-A small fraction of cases arise in the head/neck, chest and abdomen.
+A small fraction of cases arise in the head/neck, chest, and abdomen.

 History

-In the fifth century B.C., Hippocrates was the first to describe necrotizing soft tissue infections."Erysipelas all over the body while the cause was only a trivial accident.
-Bones, flesh, and sinew (cord, tendon, or nerve) would fall off from the body and there were many deaths".
+In the fifth century BC, Hippocrates was the first to describe necrotizing soft tissue infections."Erysipelas all over the body while the cause was only a trivial accident.
+Bones, flesh, and sinew (cord, tendon, or nerve) would fall off from the body, and there were many deaths".
 Necrotizing soft-tissue infections were first described in English by British surgeon Leonard Gillespie and British physicians Gilbert Blaine and Thomas Trotter in the 18th century.
 At that time, there was no standardized name for NSTIs.
 They were variably described as severe ulcers, gangrene, erysipelas, or cellulitis.
 Later, "hospital gangrene" became more commonly used.
 In 1871, Confederate States Army surgeon Joseph Jones reported 2,642 cases of hospital gangrene with a mortality rate of 46%.

 In 1883, Dr Jean-Alfred Fournier described necrotizing infections of the perineum and scrotum, now named after him as Fournier gangrene.
 The term "necrotizing fasciitis" was coined by Dr. Bob Wilson in 1952.
 Since then, its definition has broadened to include infections of fascia and soft tissue.
 Despite being disfavored by the medical community, the term "galloping gangrene" was frequently used in sensationalistic news media to refer to outbreaks of necrotizing fasciitis.

+It is sometimes confused for eripheral symmetrical gangrene and acute rhabdomyolysis, and all three are sometimes incorrectly referred to as "flesh-eating virus".